fringefilmsoz/SIP/Installation.md

 #### <span class="mw-headline" id="Starting_sip.py_from_a_script_in_.2Fetc.2Fsystemd">Starting sip.py from a script in /etc/systemd</span>

-Here's the best way to automatically start sip.py on boot instead of using /etc/rc.local.
-This is the preferred method and a file (sip.service) is included with the program distribution to make setup easy.
+Here's the best way to automatically start SIP on boot instead of using /etc/rc.local.
+This is the preferred method and two files (sip.service and sip3.service) are included with the program distribution to make setup easy.

-The advantage of using a systemd script is that you can easily stop, start, and check the status of sip.py.
+The advantage of using a systemd script is that you can easily stop, start, and check the status of SIP.
 Since /etc/rc.local is only executed on boot up, it's a little awkward to stop sip.py and start it again without rebooting or a typing bunch of commands.

-1. Copy the script file to /etc/systemd/system.
+1. Copy one of the script files to /etc/systemd/system.

 	To Run SIP under Python 2
-	Rrun the command:
+	Run the command:

     <pre>sudo cp SIP/sip.service /etc/systemd/system/</pre>